 Telecommunication Network Convergence, Public Switched Telephone Network Evolution, Introduction to Next Generation Network (NGN), Factors affecting VoIP quality, Implementation Strategies for IP Telephony, Speech Compression and Codecs, Common types of VoIP/IP-Telephony Signaling Protocols (H.323, SIP, MGCP), Unified Communications and Collaboration, Cloud based Telephony System.

-Second Term: Artificial Intelligence and Smart Technologies
+Second Term: Artificial Intelligence and Modern Technologies

 Cloud computing meaning, different types of cloud, impact of cloud computing on our life, cloud infrastructure, computing evolution, cloud computing models, cloud computing services, hypervisors, Dockers, cloud security and cloud management, cloud providers and cloud accessing, cloud projects, implementation, cost analysis and services migration to cloud.